TheFausap/qcalgebra/README.md

 - K1 is |1>
 - K00 is K0 TP K0, TP function is used to create bigger qubits (Tensor Product)

-The qubits are expressed via boxed set.
+The qubits are expressed via boxed set (the first element is the complex coefficient).
 So, for example,

 - 1;0 0 (boxed) means |00>
 - 1;0 1 0 means |010>